mdxtoc/qtpi/docs/qtpi_description.md

   | `proc` *N* `(`  *par*  `,`  ... `,` *par* `)` = *P*
   | `fun` *x* *pat* ... *pat*  = *E*
   | `fun` *x* *pat* ... *pat* `:` *T* = *E*
+  | `let` *pat* `=` *E*

   * Types are optional in process parameters, as everywhere.
-  * As with `let` and with reads `E?(pat)`, function parameters are bullet-proof: underscore `_`, names and unit, but otherwise no constants and definitely no lists.
+  * As with reads `E?(pat)`, *let* patterns and function parameter-patterns are bullet-proof: underscore `_`, names and unit, but otherwise no constants and definitely no lists.
   * Function parameters may include a type, and the result type of the function may be given.
-This allows you to define functions with types like `bit list -> 'a list -> 'a list`.
+This allows you to define functions with types like `bit list &rarr; 'a list &rarr; 'a list`.
+(One way this will be done more elegantly, as in Miranda.)
-  * The arguments and result of a function must be entirely classical -- i.e. have nothing to do with qbits.
+  * The result of a function must be entirely classical -- i.e. have nothing to do with qbits.
-  * To allow mutually-recursive definitions, one `fun` can be followed with several definitions.
+  * To allow mutually-recursive definitions, one `fun` can be followed by several definitions.

 * Process *P*